pizza-programming-party/centralized-boilerplate.package/README.md

 1. Scream in horror as computers are beginning to take your job.

 # Don't like a decision I made?
 Then sue me!
 Wait... no, that's not what the script says. *Ahem.* Then blacklist it.
 In the root folder of your project, you can create a file called `centralized-boilerplate.json` and add the following.
-Where `blacklist` is an array of filenames you do not want touched.
 ```
 {
   "blacklist": [